 Prof. Pantelis CAPROS

-Pantelis Capros is a Professor of Energy Economics and Operation Research at the Department of Electrical and Computer Engineering of National Technical University of Athens.
-He has been until September 2004 the Chairman of the Regulatory Authority for Energy in Greece since 2000.
+He is Professor of Energy Economics and Operation Research at the Department of Electrical and Computer Engineering of National Technical University of Athens.
+He was the Chairman of the Regulatory Authority for Energy in Greece from 2000 to September 2004.
 He was a member of the Board of Directors of the Greek Public Corporation for 5 years.
-Prof. Capros holds an engineering degree from NTUA, 3 DEAs in Economics, Informatics and Operations Research form ENSAE, University of Dauphine, Paris and a Doctorat d’Etat in Mathematical Economics from University Pierre et Marie Curie, Paris.
-He has widely published (more than 100 publications) and conducted research programmes in the areas of Energy Modelling, Macroeconomics, Operations Research and Mathematical Programming.
-He has built and used a variety of large-scale mathematical models and has more than 30 years professional experience of consultancy in the domain of energy and economic policy.
+Prof. Capros holds an engineering degree from NTUA, 3 DEAs in Economics, Informatics and Operations Research from ENSAE, University of Dauphine, Paris and a Doctorat d’Etat in Mathematical Economics from University Pierre et Marie Curie, Paris.
+He has over 30 years' professional experience in the domain of energy, transport, environment and economic policy.
+Consultant to the European Commission, several European Governments and energy companies.
+He is specialised in Energy and transport modelling, economic modelling, energy forecasting and planning, econometrics, integrated assessment modelling, software engineering and databases.
+He has built and used a variety of large-scale mathematical models.

 Main Researchers - Colleagues